coder404-creator/SYNTHAX-RE-LEAF/README.md

 - Relay module – irrigation pump control

-- 🔄 Auto Mode: The pump changes its state to ON/OFF automatically depending on the soil moisture level
+-  Auto Mode: The pump changes its state to ON/OFF automatically depending on the soil moisture level

-- 🎛️ Manual Mode: The farmer has a direct control of the pump to turn it on or off
+-  Manual Mode: The farmer has a direct control of the pump to turn it on or off

 - Threshold slider in Blynk app – soil moisture limits can be easily customized

 - LCD module – offline data display

-💰 Cost Efficiency
+ **Cost Efficiency**

 - The entire building costs ₹700 (~$8)